Contact Us Now For a Free Consultation

 UUW By a Felon-Cook County-Not Guilty Verdict After Trial

-People v R.W. - Chicago UUW lawyer, James Dimeas, obtained a Not Guilty verdict after a trial for a client charged with an Aggravated Unlawful Use of a Weapon by a Felon in Cook County, at 26th and California.
-The client had been convicted of a Possession of Cannabis felony charge 7 year earlier.
+People v R.W. - Chicago UUW lawyer, James Dimeas, obtained a NOT GUILTY verdict after a trial for a client charged with Aggravated Unlawful Use of a Weapon by a Felon in Cook County, at 26th and California.
+The client had been convicted of a Possession of Cannabis felony charge 7 years earlier.
 As a result, he was considered a convicted felon.
-The UUW By a Felon charge was a Class 3 felony which carries a mandatory prison sentence between 2 to 5 years.
+The UUW By a Felon charge is a Class 3 felony which carries a mandatory prison sentence between 2 to 5 years.
 If the client had been convicted of UUW by a Felon, probation would not have been available for him.
 A conviction would have carried a mandatory minimum of 2 years in prison.

 The client spent roughly 7 months in Cook County Jail.
 The Bond Court had set a high Bond and the client was unable to post Bond.
 After 7 months, the family of the client hired Cook County criminal defense lawyer, James Dimeas, to represent the client.
 James Dimeas was able to file a Motion to Reduce the Bond so that the client could be released from Cook County Jail.
 The client was placed on electronic monitoring and was allowed to go home with his family.